RobinHeidenis/advent-of-code/README.md

 nearly non-existant, just random exercises it felt like.
 I'm excited for february, where we're going to get our stars back from the easter bunny :D. See you in the next paragraph!

+2016 was definitely more fun in terms of story, all revolving around the easter bunny.
+Just as with 2015, the difficulty was quite a bit lower than 2024, but still a lot of fun.
+Some puzzles were quite annoying to do, especially the ones focussing on pathfinding, which I've now made a simple class for to make it easier to solve those puzzles.

+I plan on making more library functions to use for common cases.

 ## Running the solutions

 This project uses [Bun](https://bun.sh) instead of Node.js.